sensein/brainkbdocs/docs/deployment_braikbservices.md

 		- DJANGO_SUPERUSER_USERNAME: Username that you will use to login to JWT User & Scope Manager.
 		- DJANGO_SUPERUSER_EMAIL: Email address of the user.
 		- DJANGO_SUPERUSER_PASSWORD: Password of the Django superuser.
-- Assign the environment variables specified below and deploy the application by executing the Docker Compose file, selecting either development (`docker-compose-dev.yml`) or production (`docker-compose-prod.yml`) depending on your environemnt (see {ref}`content:references:sampleenvfilejwtuserscopemanagerapp`).
+- Assign the environment variables specified below and deploy the application by executing the Docker Compose file, selecting either development (`docker-compose-dev.yml`) or production (`docker-compose-prod.yml`) depending on your environment (see {ref}`content:references:sampleenvfilejwtuserscopemanagerapp`).
 	- DB_NAME: Name of the database.
 	- DB_USER: User name.
 	- DB_PASSWORD: Password.